Safe: Safe-cracking

 Safe-cracking is opening a safe without a combination or key.
 There are many methods of safe-cracking ranging from brute force methods to guessing the combination.
 The easiest method that can be used on many safes is "safe bouncing", which involves hitting the safe on top; this may cause the locking pin to budge, opening the safe.

 Physicist Richard Feynman gained a reputation for safe-cracking while working on the Manhattan Project during the Second World War.
 He did this for recreation, describing his experiences and methods in detail in his book Surely You're Joking, Mr. Feynman!.
 He made the point that the secure storage he successfully opened clandestinely (to which he would have been given access if he asked) contained contents far more important than any thief had ever accessed, all the secrets of the wartime atomic bomb project.

-UL Safe Standards
+UL safe standards

 Underwriters Laboratories (UL) testing certifications are known to be some of the most rigorous and most respected in the world.
 UL provides numerous ratings, the most common security and fire ratings as discussed below.
 UL ratings are the typical rating standards used for safes within the United States.
 They are only matched by B.T.U/VDMA certifications (Germany).